google/WebFundamentals/src/content/en/updates/2017/04/getinstalledrelatedapps.md

       }
     });

-Alternatively, if the user has already been to your site and enabled has Web Push enabled you unregister the push subscription during the onload event.
+Alternatively, if the user has already been to your site and has Web Push enabled you can unregister the push subscription during the onload event.

     window.addEventListener("load", e => {
       if (navigator.getInstalledRelatedApps) {